SvetlanaM/webp-image-compression/Readme.md

 5. Enter desired compression quality in number format from 1 to 100.
 Default value is 80 otherwise.

 ### Error messages
-1. ValueError - compression quality not is not a number.
+1. #ValueError# - compression quality were provided in not numeric value.
-2. FileNotFoundError - bad path to the image folder or value was not provided.
+2. #FileNotFoundError# - bad path to the image folder or value was not provided.